diego0020/lab_vision/lab2_matlab/readme.md

 Note the current directory is also shown at the top of the graphical interface

 1. Change to the *misc* directory, which contains the uncompressed sipi_images
 2. List the contents of the directory

 ## Reading Images

+The [imread](http://www.mathworks.com/help/matlab/ref/imread.html) command is used in matlab to read images.

+1. Look at the manual page for the command
+2. Read the ``5.1.12`` image

+    What is the dimension of the output?
+    >   answer

+3. Read the ``4.2.03`` image
+    What is the dimension of the output?
+    >   answer

 ## Displaying Images